BoQsc/Godot-3D-Male-Base-Mesh/README.md

 If you can improve it, please create an issue with details on GitHub Repository. https://github.com/BoQsc/Godot-Male-Base-Mesh/

 Correct way of using with Skeleton3d node:
 1. Create a new 3d Scene
 2. Drag .glb into Filesystem.
 3. Drag .gllb into scene.
 4. Create new Skeleton3d subnode for male_base_mesh Node.
 5. Double click the male_base_mesh.glb in the Filesystem.
 6. Toggle  "Import as Skeleton"
+7. The bones in the Skeleton3d subnode  should now appear.

+Weird bug detected in import system of Godot 4.3:
+All good for a fresh project, all bones loaded after I toggle "import as Skeleton" It's so weird, that after I unclick "import as Skeleton" and then toggle again, the skeleton parts no longer appear ever. no matter how many times I click and unclick.